Vishnu Vinod

 Vishnu Vinod (born 2 December 1993) is an Indian cricketer who plays for Kerala in domestic cricket.
 He is a right-handed wicket-keeper-batter and occasional medium pacer.

 Early life

-Vishnu was born on 2 December 1993 on Kallisseri of Thiruvalla in Pathanamthitta district of Kerala.
+Vishnu was born on 2 December 1993 in Pathanamthitta, Kerala.
 He did his schooling on MGM Higher Secondary School, Thiruvalla and High School Ranni, Perunad.
-He completed his graduation on BA Political Science from Mar Thoma College, Thiruvalla.
+He completed his graduation on BA Political Science from Mar Thoma College, Tiruvalla.

 Domestic career

 He made his Twenty20 debut against Karnataka in 2014-15 Syed Mushtaq Ali Trophy season for Kerala on 3 April 2014.
 He made his List A debut against Hyderabad in 2014-15 Vijay Hazare Trophy season Kerala on 10 November 2014.
 He made his first-class debut for Kerala in the 2016–17 Ranji Trophy on 5 November 2016.

 In the 2018-19 Ranji Trophy, he hit his maiden first-class century against Madhya Pradesh scoring an unbeaten 193 off 282 balls.

 He was the top run scorer of Kerala on 2019-20 Vijay Hazare Trophy scoring 508 runs from 8 matches with an average of 63.50 including 3 centuries.

 In October 2019, he was named in India A's squad for the 2019–20 Deodhar Trophy.
 He played both the matches ending up with a forgettable tournament with a total of 23 runs from 2 matches with an average of 11.50.

 In November 2021, he scored a 26-ball 65* including seven sixes against Tamil Nadu in the quarter-finals of the 2021-22 Syed Mushtaq Ali Trophy.
 Although, the match ended in a losing cause.

 In December 2021, Vishnu scored an unbeaten 100, also forming a record-breaking seventh-wicket of 174 runs along with Sijomon Joseph, winning the match for Kerala in a match against Maharashtra in the 2021-22 Vijay Hazare Trophy.